open-power/capiflash/README.md

 7. make cleanall
 8. make install
 ```
-Build Targets that set rpath=/opt/ibm/capikv/lib
+Build Targets that set rpath=/usr/lib
 ```
 make prod        #build the code, excluding test code make prodall     #build all the code make install     #build all the code, and install a development setup
 ```
-Build Targets that do not set rpath (use LD_LIBRARY_PATH=.../capiflash/img or LD_LIBRARY_PATH=/opt/ibm/capikv/lib)
+Build Targets that do not set rpath (use LD_LIBRARY_PATH=.../capiflash/img or LD_LIBRARY_PATH=/usr/lib)
 ```
 make             #build the code, excluding test code make test        #build only the test code make buildall    #build all the code
 ```
-*if all the code is built, then use "make installsb" to install your build objects to /opt/ibm/capikv/*.
+*if all the code is built, then use "make installsb" to install your build objects

 #### Targeting a specific platform or tuning - the "customrc" file